WalkingNL/Translation/note.md

     When the financial market turmoil had subsided, attention naturally turned to reforms to the financial sector and its supervision and regulation, motivated by a desire to avoid similar events in the future.

+---

+    It's always advisable to consult with a financial advisor or conduct thorough research before investing in ETFs or any other financial instrument. advisable, thorough